linuxliste/OSF/README.md

 * The user can adapt many parameters to his preferences.
 * The display can show more data (without having to change the display firmware) and allow you to make a few changes to the setup.

-For more information, you can:
+For more information on the TSDZ2 OSF version, you can:
 * look at Endless Sphere forum reference thread: [endless-sphere.com.](https://endless-sphere.com/forums/viewtopic.php?f=30&t=110682).
 * see the [wiki](https://github.com/emmebrusa/TSDZ2-Smart-EBike-1/wiki) from mbrusa

 IMPORTANT : at this stage, this is just a beta version.
-It has even NOT been tested on a bike and there are probably some bugs.
+It has NOT been tested on a bike and there are probably some bugs.
 Try it at your own risk!!!!

-Small limitation whith the current version.
+There is a small known limitation whith the current version.
 Like the TSDZ2 version, this version is supposed to let you change some setup parameters using the display keyboard.
 Still currently the changes done with the display are lost after a power off.
 This should be fixed in a future version.

 To use this firmware, you will have to: